Chae0510/WebScraping/README.md

+# 0. File description
+---
+#### 1. DataAnalysis.ipynb
+👉 Contains code that implements web scraping.
+It extracts data from Etsy using Python's requests and the BeautifulSoup library.

+#### 2. items.csv
+👉 Scraped data is stored.
+#### 3. updated_items.csv
+👉 Contains the preprocessed data from items.csv
+#### 4. webscraping.ipynb
+👉 Provides analysis of various variables, including basic statistical measurements and visualizations of data, such as selling prices, discount rates, and free shipping.
+(Extract data from Etsy using requests and the BeautifulSoup library)
 # 1. WebScraping
 ---
 #### 1-1.
 Choose a website with publicly accessible data that includes a numerical target variable.
 Suggested websites: Indeed, Etsy.